-The Open UBI Oulu and the UBI research program are realized by a portfolio of research projects funded by various public sources and industry.
+The Open UBI Oulu civic laboratory and the UBI research program are executed by a portfolio of research projects funded by various public sources and industry.
 The objective is to have a research program with critical mass and timespan.

 MAINIO (4/2012 - 3/2014): The MAINIO (Methods and Innovations in OULLabs) project is a joint initiative of the University of Oulu represented by the CIE (Center for Internet Excellence) research center and the MediaTeam Oulu research group at the Department of Computer Science and Engineering, the Oulu University of Applied Sciences, the VTT Technical Research Center of Finland, and the City of Oulu.
 One of the objectives of the project is seamless integration of the Open UBI Oulu into the OULLabs (Oulu Urban Living Labs) initiative of the Oulu Innovation Alliance.